logicalclocks/hops-docs/docs/user_guide/tensorflow/mml.rst

 Starting a Jupyter Notebook with support for mmlspark
 -----------------

+MMLSpark is pre-installed as a python library for Hopsworks projects.
+However, it needs the mmlspark.jar file to be installed in Spark's classpath for the driver and executors.
-In the 'More Spark Properties' textbox, add the following on its own line:
+You can install mmlspark.jar by clicking on 'Cluster Setup' before starting Jupyter, and then adding to the 'More Spark Properties' textbox the following on its own line:

 ::